Fees & Funding

 • Eligibility: postgraduate students of any gender, in any subject, working towards any postgraduate-level qualification of the University of Cambridge, who are of international standard in any sport.

-• Application process: via the funding management portal.
-As well as submitting your usual application documents, please also answer the following questions: 1) How does your research fit with the values, vision and mission of Homerton College? (max 300 words).
-2) What is the wider impact or significance of your research? (max 300 words).
+• Application process: via the University's applicant portal as part of your online application.
+You will need to answer the following questions: 1) How does your research fit with the values, vision and mission of Homerton College? (max 300 words).
+2) Please provide an outline of your sporting achievements written for a non-specialist audience (max 300 words).

-• Deadline for applications: Sunday 26 May 2024.
+• Deadline for applications: Sunday 25 May 2025.

-• Notification of decisions: July 2024.
+• Notification of decisions: July 2025.

 Financial support during your course

 We have a College Finance Tutor, who helps matriculated students in planning their finances and provides information and help with grants or loans.
+There is also a comprehensive list of the various schemes available within the College.

 The College also supports students in applying to relevant University and Department funds, for assistance with childcare costs, medical expenses, unexpected hardship, fieldwork costs, etc.